dwarvesf/playground/_memo/design-workflow.md

 **Here are ****[some reasons](https://www.designbetter.co/principles-of-product-design/pencils-before-pixels)**** why:**

 1. *Pencils are inclusive*.
 They’re not just for designers—anyone can use a pencil to express their ideas clearly.
 The pencil is the great equalizer.
-1. *Pencils are low-fi*.
+2. *Pencils are low-fi*.
 Quick sketches give no impression of a complete thought, signaling to all that it’s okay to offer feedback.
-1. *Pencils aren’t fiddly*.
+3. *Pencils aren’t fiddly*.
 Instead of getting lost in software settings or style, you’ll focus on your *ideas*.
-1. *Pencils are fast*.
+4. *Pencils are fast*.
 You can explore vastly different solutions to the same problem in minutes, and you won’t feel bad throwing your sketches out because you invested so little time.

 But you can also choose your right tools for better delivery, such as [Balsamiq](https://balsamiq.com/index.html)

-## 7. UI Design
+## UI Design
 We believe you already had a good taste of design so this step should mostly based on your creative.
 But it's still good to get these principles as we believe **grid, visual hierarchy, typography, icons** and **colors** are the things that make useful, attractive user-interfaces.

 Getting to know how we humans read with digital screens and interact with computers is also helpful to build engaged users-interfaces.

-**Principles **
+**Principles**

 [https://www.smashingmagazine.com/2018/02/comprehensive-guide-ui-design/](https://www.smashingmagazine.com/2018/02/comprehensive-guide-ui-design/)